Learn some local "food words"

 TJÄLKNÖL: Frozen wild game, cooked as a steak, on a low heat for many hours, then placed in a salty brine and refrigerated for a few hours before being served as cold cuts.

-KÅSA: Traditional drinking or serving container made out of wood, for drinking coffee out in the forest.
+KÅSA: Traditional drinking or serving container made out of wood.
+Mostly used for drinking coffee out in the forest.

 Mulled wine in a kåsa tastes the best with saffron buns.